Skip to Content

 Co-organizer, convener, and chair at over a dozen international conferences since 2006, including AGU Fall Meetings, IAVCEI General Assembies, Goldschmidt conferences, and others.

 VGP representative of the 2010 AGU Western Pacific Geophysical Meeting, Taipei, ROC

 International Association of Volcanology and Chemistry of the Earth’s Interior (Life Member); American Geophysical Union (Life Member); Geochemical Society

 Georg F. Zellmer received his PhD from the Open University (UK) in 1999, and subsequently worked as research fellow at the University of Bristol (UK), the Lamont-Doherty Earth Observatory (USA), the University of Hawaii (USA), and Academia Sinica (ROC).
-As member of the Volcanic Risk Solutions team at Massey University since 2013, Professor Zellmer investigates the timescales of magmatic processes, volatiles in subduction zones, and other fundamental aspects of igneous systems.
-He has international laboratory experience and at present devotes time to the development of a spinel-structured oxide hygrometer for a range of applications in the Earth and Planetary Sciences.
+At Massey University since 2013, Professor Zellmer investigates the timescales of magmatic processes, volatiles in subduction zones, and other fundamental aspects of igneous systems.
+At present, he devotes time to the development of a spinel-structured oxide hygrometer for a range of applications in the Earth and Planetary Sciences.
 Professor Zellmer is Executive Editor of Journal of Petrology.